zeroibc/my-mac-os/README.md

 	- This allows me to write some great rules for my Downloads folder that will file the files where I want them to be.
 	- Here is one example of such rule:
 <img src="http://i.imgur.com/7oiSYV3.png" width="500" alt="img">

-### 65. [BitBar](https://github.com/matryer/bitbar) - Put output from any script or program in your menu bar
-- Can display various things in your menu bar.
-- I use it to show my current task I am working on with a simple bitbar plugin that echoes what I put there.
-- Which I then can [display it with HammerSpoon](https://github.com/nikitavoloboev/dotfiles/blob/master/hammerspoon/init.lua#L57) briefly on my screen to remind myself of what I need to be doing.
-- I also use it to show a [list of brew services](https://getbitbar.com/plugins/Dev/Homebrew/brew-services.10m.rb) running on my system.

 ## Browsers
 ### [Safari](https://www.apple.com/lae/safari/)